anjackson/oais-differ/README.md

 docling --image-export-mode referenced pdfs/650x0m2s.pdf
 ```

 Not clear if GPC/CUDA support actually worked!
-Installing `easyocr` seemed to speed things up from 5 mins/PDF to 2 mins/PDF.
+Installing `easyocr` seemed to speed things up from 5 mins/PDF to 2 mins/PDF, with the results otherwise being 100% identical.
+Failing to use `rapidocr` was perhaps slowing it down?!